eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 such logs are currently unpredictable**, and this approach may prove impractical depending on how large the logs grow in practice.

-**Question 3:** If the complete log is publicly visible, does this pose any threat?
+Therefore, a Wallet Instance shall only verify that an access certificate contains a valid SCT.
+At the same time, Relying Parties and access certificate issuers shall cooperate with monitoring services to detect potentially mis-issued certificates.

+#### Security threats

 It should be noted that Web PKI CT logs are already used by malicious entities for detecting new domains (see for example, Kondracki et al. "Uninvited Guests:
 Analyzing the Identity and Behavior of Certificate Transparency Bots", in Usenix Security, 2022)

-**Question 4** How should a malicious log entry be handled in the context of Certificate Transparency?
+However it is not expected this to be case  for CT logs got access certificates, since the list of access certificates is already public.

+- That all access certificates are collated in one or more place – does this pose any threat?

+#### Incidence response

-It is important to recognize that **Certificate Transparency (CT) logs do not prevent the issuance or logging of malicious certificates**.
+It is important to recognise that **Certificate Transparency (CT) logs do not prevent the issuance or logging of malicious certificates**.
 Instead, their purpose is to **make such misissuance detectable** by ensuring that every certificate is publicly recorded in an immutable and append-only log.
 Because